Review: SURVIVAL OF THE FILM FREAKS (2018) – BAFF 2018

-There have been many, many documentaries about cult and offbeat films. this year we’ve already seen WOLFMAN’S GOT NARDS and there everything from NOT QUITE HOLLYWOOD, VIDEO NASTIES
+There have been many, many documentaries about cult and offbeat films.
+This year we’ve already seen WOLFMAN’S GOT NARDS and there are everything from NOT QUITE HOLLYWOOD, VIDEO NASTIES

 SURVIVAL OF THE FILM FREAKS provides a nice definition of what it considers a cult film and supports it nicely for the most part.
-I like that it’s open the bigger budget, studio films that have developed a following as well as indies.
-But I disagree with some of the examples such as ROBOCOP and THE RAID, which were hits on their original release.
-There’s also a great selection of clips, some from films like THE RAIDERS OF ATLANTIS which I haven’t seen used before.
+I like that it’s open to the bigger budget, studio films that have developed a following as well as indies.
+But I disagree with some of the examples, such as ROBOCOP and THE RAID, which were hits on their original release.
+There’s also a great selection of clips, some from films like RAIDERS OF ATLANTIS, which I haven’t seen used before.

 SURVIVAL OF THE FILM FREAKS is a fast, fun look at the films we love.
 It will be playing at the Buried Alive Film Festival on November 18th.
 You can keep up on other upcoming showings on its Facebook page.